larytet/YALAS/README.md

 * Guardicore ?

 Guardicore Centra carefully watches networking, maps end points communication, enforces a set of rules defined by the client.
 The existing product has minimal support for docker, does not collect file system events, does not follow process/thread life cycle, does not perform DPI.

+* Veronis/Imperva?

+There is a small overlap between WAP/DAP and YALAS.
+YALAS can be used for logging the events, audit of the transactions.
+YALAS out of box does not have application layer awareness.